Glossary

 Blending Pin Knot (Inconspicuous)

-Sound knots 1/4 inch or less that do not contain dark centers.
-Inconspicuous or blending pin knots are hardly detectable at a distance of approximately 6′ and do not seriously detract from the overall appearance of the panel.
+Sound knots 1/4″ or less that do not contain dark centers.
+These knots are hardly detectable at a distance of approximately 6′ and do not seriously detract from the overall appearance of the panel.
 These are permitted in all grades.

 Blister

-This veneer has the effect of being blistered due to uneven contour of the annual rings.
+This figure type has the effect of being blistered due to uneven contour of the annual rings.
 Usually cut rotary or half-round.

 Book Matching

-A term used in veneering when adjacent sheets from a flitch are opened like opening a book.
-The back of one sheet is matched with the face of the next sheet.
+The most widely used method of veneer matching.
+Adjacent veneer leaves are folded out like opening a book, or flipping a page, which creates a mirror image between the sheets of veneer.
 This gives a light and dark effect due to the light reflecting from the fibers which slant in opposite directions.
-This may yield color variations in some species which may be minimized by proper finishing techniques.
+This match may yield color variations in some species which may be minimized by proper finishing techniques.

 Broken Stripe

-This is a modification of ribbon stripe.
-The markings taper out, due to the twisted grain, so that the ribbon stripe is not continuous, and is short or broken.
+This figure type is a modification of ribbon stripe.
+The markings taper out due to a twisted grain, resulting in a ribbon stripe that is not continuous, but is short or broken.

 Burl Veneer

-Produced from a large, wart like growth on the trunk of the tree.
-The grain pattern typically resembles a series of eyes laid side by side.
-The appearance is highly decorative.
+Produced from a large, wart-like growth on the trunk of the tree.
+The grain pattern is comprised of highly prized and decorative circular patterns or clusters when the burl is rotary cut.

 Butt Matching